Which Type Of Countertops Are The Best?

 • Like many other types of natural stone, granite requires periodic sealing in order to protect it from stains.

-• Granite is not a DIY-friendly material—it must be installed by pros.
+• Granite is not a DIY-friendly material—pros must install it.

 Of the natural stone options, granite slabs are the most popular, and for good reason.
 Solid granite slabs make very heavy and durable countertops and improve home values.
 Slabs are a better choice than the other granite options—modular granite and granite tile.